meison-lee/EasyLoginTemplate/README.md

 6. express-session : save the user information and stay signed in
 7. express-flash : error message package when authentication goes wrong

+Remember to create .env file to configur your mongo_URI

 Need a coworking email for creating mongoDB Atlas database